Is Human-Like Text Liked by Humans? Multilingual Human Detection and Preference Against AI: Fill in the Gap by Prompting?

 \subsection{Hindi News}

 In order to address the disparities observed in machine-generated news, an improved prompt was introduced to improve the quality of machine-generated news.
 The new prompt explicitly provided the original news content as reference, ensuring the inclusion of more factual details, figures, and names.
 The prompt instructed the model: \begin{quote} \textit{"Here is a news headline: '\{headline\}' and the content: '\{content\}'.
 Write a machine-generated version of the news based on this headline.
 Return the news in Hindi and just return the news content in plain formatted text.
-Don't return anything extra, just return the plain text in Hindi."} \end{quote} This approach aimed to reduce previously noted gaps, such as limited content and lack of proper nouns, dates, and contextual richness, while keeping the focus on generating plain, Hindi-formatted news content.
-Providing original content would also provide an idea of the style of news writing.
+Don't return anything extra, just return the plain text in Hindi."} \end{quote}

+This approach aimed to reduce previously noted gaps, such as limited content and lack of proper nouns, dates, and contextual richness, while keeping the focus on generating plain, Hindi-formatted news content.
+Providing original content would also provide an idea of the style of news writing and improve overall coherence, realism, and contextual depth in generated outputs.

 Although the improved prompt succeeded in reducing some of the earlier disparities, some of the disparities still existed in the machine-generated text.
 These included a noticeable underuse of quoted statements and fewer references to names and illustrative examples, both of which are common in human-written news articles.
 Furthermore, the inclusion of original content for reference led to a significant decrease in classification accuracy, which decreased to 66\% from 85.2\%.
 The analysis of machine-generated text using improved prompt shows how challenging it can be to improve the style of machine-generated text while keeping it different from human-written text.
 The results highlight how important it is to carefully design prompts to help models create more natural and human-like text in Hindi.